 Performance Workshops, Recitals and Accompaniment Service Included

-Summer Lesson students enjoy opportunities to participate in in-person and online performance workshops and recitals at no extra charge.
+Summer Lesson students enjoy opportunities to participate in performance workshops and recitals at no extra charge.
 In-person accompaniment service will also be available Monday – Thursday between the hours of 2:15 and 8:00 pm, and on Fridays between 2:15 and 4:00 pm, subject to demand.
-Online students who register for four or more lessons may request recordings of the accompaniment to the works they’re studying.
+Online students who register for four or more lessons may request recordings of the accompaniment for the works they’re studying.

 While many faculty members will be offering both in-person and online lessons, some are able to offer just one option, and others’ availability can be limited due to professional commitments during the summer.
 Not all HBMS faculty members teach during the summer and hours often differ for those who do.

 For these reasons, speaking with your or your child’s teacher about their availability is the first step in the registration process—past experience has demonstrated this to be the most efficient approach.